Compliance

 Managing sensitive personal information is a big responsibility.
 As an organization, every bit of data you collect from your customers must be treated with the utmost care.
 This isn't just about keeping trust with those who use your services.
 It's also about complying with laws that protect people's privacy.

-A breach in data security can hurt more than just the individual affected.
-It could harm a company's reputation or even result in hefty fines for not adequately protecting this information – something no business wants to face!
+A data breach in data security can hurt more than just the data subject (individual) affected.
+It could harm a company’s reputation or even result in hefty fines for not adequately protecting this information – something no business wants to face!
 Cybersecurity should never be brushed aside, especially when dealing directly with SPI.

 Examples of Sensitive Personal Information